Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C3/XIAO_ESP32C3_with_MicroPython.md

 ### 3. Pymakr on Visual Studio Code
 * Install Pymakr
 Follow the [installation instructions](https://randomnerdtutorials.com/micropython-esp32-esp8266-vs-code-pymakr/) to install Pymakr.
-* Connect Your ESP32-C3 to your computer.
+* Connect Your XIAO ESP32C3 to your computer.
 * Create a New Project
 Open VS Code and create a new project for your microcontroller.
 * Add a New Python File